farirpgs/fari-games/data/game-documents/fari-games/charge-srd.md

 - On a `6`, you gain `+2 momentum`.
 - On a `66`, you gain `+3 momentum`.

 PCs consume momentum to boost their action rolls.
-They also use it to resist consequences happening to them, and their teammates.
+They also use it to resist consequences happening to them, and their group.

 > #### Designer Note
 >
-> For you game, don't hesitate to change when `Momentum` is gained and how much is generated when it's gained.
+> For you game, don't hesitate to change when `momentum` is gained and how much is generated when it's gained.
 >
 > Changing this will affect the whole theme of your game making it feel either grimmer or bigger than life.